-C.7.i.4.(b) Vertical Clearance
+C.7.j.4.(b) Vertical Clearance

 Vertical clearance should be adequate for the type of expected traffic.
-Freeways and major arterials shall have a vertical clearance of at least 16 feet.
-Other streets and highways should have a clearance of 16 feet unless the provision of a reduced clearance is fully justified by a specific analysis of the situation.
-Provision for additional clearance (3 inches to 6 inches) is recommended to allow for future resurfacing.
+Freeways and major arterials shall have a vertical clearance of at least 16 feet-6 inches (includes 6 inch allowance for future resurfacing).
+Other streets and highways should have a clearance of 16 feet unless the provision of a reduced clearance is fully justified by a specific analysis of the situation (14 feet minimum).
+The minimum vertical clearance for a pedestrian or shared use bridge over a roadway is 17 feet.
+The minimum vertical clearance for a bridge over a railroad is 23 feet; however additional clearance may be required by the rail owner.